 • Industry Promotions

 Ohio State ATI graduates who also completed a bachelor’s degree have recently been hired by such firms as:

 Other students who have graduated from Ohio State ATI and then completed their bachelor's degrees have continued their education in graduate school or veterinary school.

-Animal Science Dairy Specialization is the animal care, business, and services associated with a dairy farm or dairy agribusiness.
+Animal Sciences Dairy Specialization is the animal care, business, and services associated with a dairy farm or dairy agribusiness.
 The Associate of Science degree in Animal Science Dairy Specialization allows students to complete 50 percent of the requirements for a bachelor’s degree in Animal Sciences from the College of Food, Agricultural, and Environmental Sciences.